soumya1986/docker-airflow/README.md

     - Include the folder as a volume in command-line `-v $(pwd)/plugins/:/usr/local/airflow/plugins`
     - Use docker-compose-LocalExecutor.yml or docker-compose-CeleryExecutor.yml which contains support for adding the plugins folder as a volume

-## Install custom python package

-- Create a file "requirements.txt" with the desired python modules
-- Mount this file as a volume `-v $(pwd)/requirements.txt:/requirements.txt` (or add it as a volume in docker-compose file)
-- The entrypoint.sh script execute the pip install command (with --user option)

 ## UI Links